mimelator/wavelength-cozy-game-sdk/docs/testing/README.md

 Both guides help validate that **non-technical users can**:
 - ✅ Download and set up the VIBE Coding SDK
-- ✅ Configure AI integration (OpenAI/Anthropic/Ollama)
-- ✅ Create their first cozy game using natural language
+- ✅ Create their first cozy game
 - ✅ See their game running in a web browser
 - ✅ Feel confident to create more games